Claire Miller is a student who battles with depression. She hopes to help end the stigma of mental illness by sharing her own experiences.

 This isn't necessarily done in a malicious way, but it can be frustrating and make the sufferer feel even more alone than before.

-Anyway, here are some of the things that people suffering with depression are sick of hearing:
+Anyway, here are some of the things that people suffering from depression are sick of hearing:

 There will always be someone worse off, but that doesn't invalidate my depression.
 You don't remind a person with cancer or any other physical illness that there are people in worse positions than them.
 It doesn't stop them from having cancer, and it doesn't stop me from having depression.
-Either you're trying to shame me for wallowing in my depression, or you're trying to use the knowledge that there are people worse off than me to make me feel grateful . . .
-Either one isn't helpful.
+Either you're trying to shame me for wallowing in my depression, or you're trying to use the knowledge that there are people worse off than me to make me feel grateful . . . neither is helpful.

 This one I have heard a few times, and it just sends the wrong message entirely.
 I don't want to deal with this for the rest of my life.
 I want to beat it, or at least batter it enough that I'm the alpha in my own mind again.
 Telling someone with depression that they'll just have to deal with it diminishes any speck of hope that they may still have that they can get through this.
 It can make the battle seem pointless, and it's not.
 So don't dismiss it like that.

 If only it was that easy!
 Don't you think I would have "snapped out of it" six years ago if it was that simple?
 This sentence frustrates me the most.
 It is ignorant, insensitive, and just plain wrong.
 I have no more words to say about this.

 How You Can Help

 If you know someone suffering from depression, just know one thing: that person needs someone in their life who will listen without judgement.
 If you want to be that person for them, I will give you some advice.
 Do some research on depression and its causes and symptoms, and really actively listen to the person.
 Helping them with simple tasks, offering food, and just being there can help make a world of difference to that one person.